 These ads show your product or content to a huge set of audience.
 And while you ramp up your organic effort, paid ads will help you gain a lot of traction.

 6. SMS marketing

 In case you have the access to a huge database of relevant contacts, SMS marketing can help you too.
 It continues to be one of the most personalized mobile marketing technologies.
+However, when considering SMS, it’s important to weigh “RCS vs SMS” as RCS offers a richer and more interactive experience.
 Here are some statistics to substantiate its potential: